pdfcpu/pdfcpu/content/core/sign.md

 In order to see the details for both signatures, you need to supply `--all` and `--full`.
-(Using a combination of short flags also works: `-af`) There is a good chance that this form signature is B-T or even higher, such as B-LT or B-LTA compliant.
+(Using a combination of short flags also works: `-af`) This form signature may contain B-T or higher evidence, such as B-LT or B-LTA evidence.
 We skip this because it produces a rather long output.
+The `trusted` label shown for the document timestamp is pdfcpu's current CLI output for a successfully processed DTS and should be read in the context of the OSS limitations described above.

 <br>

 At last, we take a look at a PDF with a usage rights signature.
-This is not a signature in the traditional sense, but rather a trusted definition of permissions that PDF processors should obey.
+This is not a signature in the traditional sense, but rather a signed definition of permissions that PDF processors should obey.
 For example, you can use usage rights to explicitly allow saving a filled form.

 ```sh